ibkevg/ibkevg.github.io/blog/_posts/2023-05-12-Is-Rust-Still-A-Science-Project.md

 ## An Example of `unsafe` wrapping

-Let's consider an example of the sort of thing someone coming from a language like C might run into that illustrates how the standard library first made the proveability rules tractable and then over time - a very long time - refined it to be fairly elegant to use.
+Let's consider an example of the sort of thing someone coming from a language like C might run into that illustrates how the standard library first made the proveability rules tractable and then over a fairly long time, refined it to be fairly elegant to use (remember, the first Rust edition was 2015.)

 Imagine you're writing a set of Sudoku puzzle solving algorithms and find that a routine that can rotate the puzzle by 90 degrees would be useful.
 Your first attempt at such a function might look something like this (since Sudoku puzzles are only 9x9 we'll ignore inplace matrix rotation implementations):